andreasabel/inCode/entry/purely-functional-typed-models-3.md

     types of functions, many of them manipulate parameter types, and almost all of them manipulate input and output types.
 Having a compiler that keeps track of this for you and lets you ask questions about them is essential.
-    The compiler also *helps you write your code* --- it tells you what combinators are available to use for what models you have.
+    The compiler also *helps you write your code* --- if you leave a "typed hole" in your code, the compiler will tell you all of the combinators or values available that can fit inside that hole, and it usually is exactly the one you need.

     And if you can state your desired model in terms of its types, sometimes the combinator applications and functions write themselves.
 They all act